teretzdev/meetme-discord-11/README.md

 npm start
 ```

 This command will execute the `fetchMessages.js` file, which now operates in an event-driven manner.
 It integrates with MeetMe, Google Sheets, and an AI service to fetch and update chat messages through a series of events.
 Ensure your `.env` file is correctly configured before running the application.
+By default, the application will run on port `2090`.
 The application will automatically handle message fetching, processing, and updating through its event-driven architecture.